-qPCR for gene expression analysis can be done with primers and intercalating dyes such as SYBR® Green (Thermo Fisher) or with primers and fluorescent probes such as PrimeTime™ qPCR probes.
-Understanding the key benefits of each method will help you design the best assay for your research experiment.
+qPCR for gene expression analysis can be done with primers and intercalating dyes such as SYBR® Green (Thermo Fisher Scientific) or with primers and fluorescent probes such as PrimeTime™ qPCR probes.
+Understanding the key benefits of each method will help you design a high-quality assay for your research.

-PrimeTime qPCR probes are 5' nuclease probes with a 5′ fluorophore and a 3′ quencher that are designed to anneal between the two PCR primers.
-Since the quencher and fluorophore are in proximity, no fluorescence is recorded.
+PrimeTime qPCR Probes are 5' nuclease probes, with a 5′ fluorophore and a 3′ quencher.
+The probe hybridizes between the two PCR primers.
+Since the quencher and fluorophore are in close proximity within the same fragment, no fluorescence is recorded.
 During annealing, the probe and PCR primers attach to their complementary sequences in the target region.
-During extension/elongation, Taq DNA polymerase uses its exonuclease activity to hydrolyze or degrade the probe.
+The probe is designed with a higher melting temperature and will bind first.
+During extension/elongation, the 5’ to 3’ exonuclease activity of Taq DNA polymerase hydrolyzes the probe.
 Once hydrolyzed, the 5’ fluorophore is released from the quencher.
-Without a quencher in proximity, the fluorescence is recordable by the qPCR instrument.
-The amount of fluorescence correlates with the amount of PCR products that are synthesized.
+Without a quencher nearby, the fluorophore emits a signal that the qPCR instrument can record.
+The amount of fluorescence, in turn, correlates with the amount of PCR products that are synthesized.